jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

    #created_at              2019-06-04 02:22:17
    #last_success_at         2019-06-05 18:20:29
    #charging_error_count    178
+   #interceptor_count         0
+   #interceptor_error_count   0

 The following table explains the items shown in the above example:

-.. list-table:: Details httpapi statistics view items
+.. list-table:: Details of httpapi statistics view items
    :widths: 10 80
    :header-rows: 1